sous-chefs/tomcat/README.md

 - `version`: The version to install.
 Default: 8.0.42
 - `install_path`: Full path to the install directory.
 Default: /opt/tomcat_INSTANCENAME_VERSION
-- `tarball_base_path`: The base path to the apache mirror containing the tarballs.
+- `tarball_base_uri`: The base uri to the apache mirror containing the tarballs.
 Default: '<http://archive.apache.org/dist/tomcat/>'
-- `checksum_base_path`: The base path to the apache mirror containing the md5 file.
+- `checksum_base_uri`: The base uri to the apache mirror containing the md5 file.
 Default: '<http://archive.apache.org/dist/tomcat/>'
-- `tarball_uri`: The complete path to the tarball.
-If specified would override (`tarball_base_path` and `checksum_base_path`). checksum will be loaded from "#{tarball_uri}.md5".
+- `tarball_uri`: The complete uri to the tarball.
+If specified would override (`tarball_base_uri` and `checksum_base_uri`). checksum will be loaded from "#{tarball_uri}.md5".
 This attribute is useful, if you are hosting tomcat tarballs from artifact repositories such as nexus.
+- `tarball_path`: Local path on disk to the tarball.
+If the file does not exist, or the checksum does not match, it will be downloaded from `tarball_uri`.
 - `tarball_validate_ssl`: Validate the SSL certificate, if `tarball_uri` is using HTTPS.
 Default true.
 - `exclude_docs`: Exclude ./webapps/docs from installation.
 Default true.
 - `exclude_examples`: Exclude ./webapps/examples from installation.
 Default true.